prescottbreeden/js-wheaties/README.md

 # js-wheaties

-- algos from cracking the coding interview
-- data structures (imperative and functional)
+- algos, and data structures, and fiddling, oh my!

-personal goal to complete this each year with a different language